kimengu-david/pesapy/docs/index.rst

     )
     print(resp)

-3. ### C2B (Customer to Business transaction) Enables Payments from Client to Business.
-A customer initiates a payment request to your Pay Bill or Buy Goods (Till Number) from their phone.
-Using the Safaricom app or from M-PESA menu in the Sim Tool Kit.
+1. **C2B (Customer to Business transaction)**
+Enables Payments from Client to Business.
+A customer initiates a payment request to your Pay Bill or Buy Goods (Till Number) from their phone using the Safaricom app or from M-PESA menu in the Sim Tool Kit.

-| The process\_transaction method of the C2B class registers your
-validation URL and
-| confirmation url. it takes the following key word arguments.
+The *process\_transaction* method of the C2B class registers your validation URL and confirmation url. it takes the following key word arguments.

-| ***confirmation\_url*** -- This is the URL that receives the
-confirmation request from API upon payment completion.
-| ***validation\_url*** -- This is the URL that receives the validation
-request from API upon payment submission.
+**confirmation\_url** -- This is the URL that receives the confirmation request from API upon payment completion.

-| The validation URL is only called if the external validation on the
-registered shortcode is enabled.
-(By default External Validation is dissabled)
+**validation\_url** -- This is the URL that receives the validation request from API upon payment submission.
+The validation URL is only called if the external validation on the registered shortcode is enabled.
-|  Once you have successfully registered your URL's a confirmation
-request will be sent to
-| your confirmation\_url whenever a client completes a transaction.
+(By default External Validation is dissabled).
+Once you have successfully registered your URL's a confirmation request will be sent to your confirmation\_url whenever a client completes a transaction.

-Using mpesa\_py in interactive python mode(C2B transaction)
+Using pesapy in interactive python mode(C2B transaction)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: python